ehc-io/ddos-183/docs/class1/module4/lab4.1.rst

             httprequest.php status: 000	bytes: 0    time: 1.002

         ..
 NOTE::
-            Since the slowloris attack is being encrypted (https://server2.f5demo.com) we need to setup the certificate and private keys so the traffic can be inspected then mitigated by the Hybrid Defender..
+            Since the slowloris attack is being encrypted (https://server2.f5demo.com) we need to setup the certificate and private keys so the traffic can be inspected by the Hybrid Defender..

     #.
 Configure SSL on the protected object to in order to inspect HTTPS traffic.

     #.
-Go to DDoS Protection > Quick Configuration > Protected Objects, then click **Server2-http**.
+Go to DDoS Protection-> Quick Configuration-> Protected Objects, then click **Server2-http**.
 Configure the SSL as follows:

         =============================    ===============
         Port:                            443